cyl2536/EarthQuake_DSE220Project/README.md

 3. Scientific Insight
 Even though we can’t predict earthquakes precisely.
 Modeling helps us understand patterns, test hypotheses and identify hotspots about seismic behavior.

-Final Thought
+Final Thought:
 This dataset is more than just numbers or data— it’s a link between data science and human safety.
 A good predictive model won’t prevent earthquakes, but it can save lives, reduce economic loss, and guide smarter decisions in a world where seismic risk is a constant.

-Figures
+Figures:
 Your report should include relevant figures of your choosing to help with the narration of your story, including legends (similar to a scientific paper).
 For reference you search machine learning and your model in google scholar for reference examples.
 (3 points).
 You can also add figures of plots obtained after EDA.

-Updates and New Work
+Updates and New Work:
 Data Preprocessing
 - Cleaned missing values, duplicates and irrelevant columns
 - Extracted temporal features (hour, month, year)